 Allied to this is the programme for LeatherNaturally! to be found at www.leathernaturally.org This promotes leather as a versatile premium material and help stop it sinking to the level of a commodity.
 Leather is a valuable, scarce but renewable resource.
 Its future depends on being correctly positioned in the marketplace.

 Support is always being looked for from throughout the trade so if interested please look at the web site.

 Originally a leather chemist I transferred into marketing while working with British leather specialists Pittards and as their Group Sales and Marketing Director helped formulate their global positioning based on innovative technical leathers.
 Early in my career I worked in S.Croce in Italy, Latin America, France for historic names such as Booths, Rosati and Barrow Hepburn and later for more contemporary ones such as ECCO, ADOC and Acushnet (FootJoy and Titleist).
 Now self employed, I am a Visiting Professor at the University of Northampton and write occasional columns for sports and leather magazines throughout the world.

 I am also a Visiting Fellow in Marketing at the University of Bath School of Management.
 This is part time and helps me stay in touch and up to date: interaction with bright students is a great environment.
-I am a Director of Clayton Leather Group of Chesterfield, the 175 plus year old tannery group in Derbyshire and the Black Country and a long standing Trustee of the Leather Conservation Centre in Northampton, UK.
+I am a long standing Trustee of the Leather Conservation Centre in Northampton, UK.